jihadulislamsiyam2009/fx2025zerox/replit.md

-# SecureScan Pro - Security Scanning Platform
+# SecureScan Pro - Advanced Security Scanning Platform v3.0

 ## Overview

-SecureScan Pro is a comprehensive security scanning platform that integrates multiple security testing tools for automated vulnerability assessment.
-The application provides a web-based interface for initiating, monitoring, and reporting on various types of security scans including subdomain enumeration, XSS detection, SQL injection testing, network scanning, and OSINT gathering.
+SecureScan Pro is a next-generation comprehensive security scanning platform that integrates 20+ advanced security testing tools for automated vulnerability assessment.
+The application provides a sophisticated web-based interface for initiating, monitoring, and reporting on various types of security scans including subdomain enumeration, XSS detection, SQL injection testing, network scanning, AI-powered vulnerability analysis, business logic testing, and advanced OSINT gathering.

-The platform follows a full-stack architecture with a React frontend for user interaction and an Express.js backend that orchestrates Python-based security tools.
-Real-time updates are delivered through WebSocket connections, providing live feedback on scan progress and results.
+The platform follows a cutting-edge full-stack architecture with a React frontend for user interaction and an Express.js backend that orchestrates Python-based security tools enhanced with machine learning capabilities.
+Real-time updates are delivered through WebSocket connections, providing live feedback on scan progress, advanced analytics, and AI-powered risk assessment.

 ## User Preferences